Eligibility Review

 • Allow the recipient 2-3 weeks (3-4 weeks for remote locations) to provide the documents

 A general guideline is to allow 2-3 weeks for documents for persons who reside in urban/suburban areas, 3-4 weeks for persons who reside in rural areas.
-Adjust as needed to avoid having the document’s due date during cheque issue week.
+Ministry staff will adjust as needed to avoid having the document’s due date during cheque issue week.

-If the recipient does not respond to the first request for documents, attempt to contact the recipient by phone or MYSS messaging, if they are a registered user, to discuss the request, and send a second request following the same timelines as for the first letter.
+If the recipient does not respond to the first request for documents, ministry staff will attempt to contact the recipient by phone or MYSS messaging, if they are a registered user, to discuss the request, and send a second request following the same timelines as for the first letter.

 Note: Staff may offer assistance if recipients have difficulty obtaining documents.
-For example, if a recipient is unable to get to their bank, the worker should contact the bank and request the bank statements.
-Staff should assist the recipient with obtaining documentation where possible, as an alternative to denial for not providing information.
-If the recipient does not respond to the second request, and the EAW cannot obtain the documents, the recipient is no longer eligible.
-[See Procedures – Eligibility Review – Non Attendance.]
+For example, if a recipient is unable to get to their bank, ministry staff should contact the bank and request the bank statements.
+Ministry staff should assist the recipient with obtaining documentation where possible, as an alternative to denial for not providing information.
+If the recipient does not respond to the second request, and ministry staff cannot obtain the documents, the recipient is no longer eligible.
+Review eligibility review non attendance for more information.

-If the recipient does not respond to the first letter, the recipient is offered the opportunity to reschedule:
+If the recipient does not respond to the first letter, the recipient is offered the opportunity to reschedule and ministry staff will:

 Effective: September 30, 2014